It's time to start talking about period product need, with The Monthly

 That time of the month.
 Menstruation.
 Period.
 Shark Week.
 Aunt Flo…

 Whatever you call it, it’s a natural part of life for half the world’s population.
 Many of us take the tampons and pads we use during our periods for granted.
-If we happen to be out and about without a tampon or pad when Aunt Flo comes to town, we run to the nearest store to buy our favorite brand.
+If we happen to be out and about without a tampon or pad when we get our period, we run to the nearest store to buy our favorite brand.
 But these products are expensive, and many can’t afford to buy what they need, or any at all.
-We’re addressing this issue by collecting donated tampons and pads, working with more than forty nonprofit organizations in the area to get these products to the people who need them.
+Greater DC Diaper Bank addresses this issue by collecting donated tampons and pads, working with more than seventy-five nonprofit organizations in the area to get these products to the people who need them.

 The Monthly is a project of Greater DC Diaper Bank that addresses this need.

-We see these small pieces, such as providing a family with diapers or period products, as a piece of the larger puzzle.
-When financial stress is relieved from one area, a family is able to redirect those resources to something else, perhaps to food, transportation, or savings, which may help alleviate the pressure of poverty and increase quality of life.
+We see these means of support, such as providing a family with diapers or period products, as part of the larger puzzle.
+Families tell us that when financial stress is relieved from one area, they are able to redirect those resources towards food, transportation, rent, and other essentials, which helps alleviate the pressure of poverty and increases quality of life.

 Why Period Products?

 Menstruation is costly.
-Not only are tampons and pads roughly $7 per box, but in many states, including Washington, DC, they are also taxed as luxury items.
+Not only are tampons and pads roughly $7 per box, but in many states, they are also taxed as luxury items.
 Several recent articles have estimated the “cost of being a woman” at thousands of dollars over a lifetime.
+Thanks to advocacy work, there is a growing movement to remove sales and luxury taxes from period products, and both Maryland and DC removed theirs within the last seven years.
+Virginia has a reduced tax on period products and has introduced legislation to end taxes on period products completely.
+Using your voice works!

-- We’re shocked they are taxed this way too!
+- We’re shocked they are still taxed this way in so many states!
 Take a look at our testimony to the DC Council to remove sales tax on diapers, period products, and adult diapers.
+You can take a look at the Virginia bill introduced in 2020, which passed in the Senate but not the House, here.

 - On top of it all, when products are available at these locations, many may be either unaware of their availability or too embarrassed to ask for them, adding another barrier.

-- Just like diapers, tampons and pads are not covered by an assistance programs.
+- Just like diapers, tampons and pads are not covered by any assistance programs.

 “Half the world’s population deals with menstruation for years of their life; we believe that everyone deserves to be clean, comfortable, and confident every day of every month.”